SunXQlab/scMLnet/vignettes/Tutorial_of_scMLnet.md

 ## Default parameters

 Default parameter settings are as follows.
 Users can provide their own databases which must including three colums: molecule A, molecule B and key (connecting A with B by underlined).
-Molecules A and B need to have clear identities (i.e., Ligand, Receptor, TF and Target gene), and there are interactions between them (i.e., Ligand_Receptor, Receptor_TF and TF_Gene interactions).
+Molecules A and B need to have clear identities (i.e., Ligand, Receptor, TF and Target gene), and there should be interactions between them (i.e., Ligand_Receptor, Receptor_TF and TF_Gene interactions).

 According to the difference (subjected to `pct` parameter) and ratio (subjected to `logfc` parameter) of gene expression percentage between the sender cells and receiver cells, we firstly define specific highly expressed genes in each of the two types of cells.
 The highly expressed genes in sender cells are considered as potential ligands and the highly expressed genes in receiver cells are considered as potential receptors and target genes.
 We screen the potential Ligand-Receptor interactions by searching the Ligands-Receptor pairs in database.
 We then screen the potential Receptor-TF, TF-Target gene interactions by Fisher's Exact Test (subjected to `pval` parameter).
-The potential TF-Target gene interactions can be inferred from the potential target genes and the potential Receptor-TF interactions can be inferred from the potential activated TF from the potential TF-Target gene interactions.

         pval <- 0.05
         logfc <- 0.15